Privatehive/gcp-hosted-github-runner/README.md

 #### Magic Labels

 Each workflow job can select a different machine type than the configured default `machine_type`.
 This is done by the special label `@machine:c2d-standard-16`.
+Make sure that the configured `disk_type` is supported by the machine.

 ```
 jobs: